Design Your Own Universe: A Physics-Informed Agnostic Method for Enhancing Graph Neural Networks: Introduction

 Based on the aforementioned contents, to mitigate both OSM and OSQ problems, one may prefer to leverage a mixed operation that involves graph rewiring to reduce the OSQ issue and induce repulsive forces between nodes to alleviate OSM issues.
 In this paper, inspired by the field of particle systems in physics, we introduce a novel model agnostic paradigm that leverages node labeling information to induce both repulsive forces and rewiring on the graph.
-Our approach can be applied to many GNNs for deep learning on graphs.
+Our approach can be applied to many GNNs for deep learning on graphs. {Specifically, our method adds the so-called collapsing nodes (CNs) with different labeling information to the original graph.
+These CNs are then connected to all other nodes with known labels with different signs of their edge weights, depending on whether node labels are aligned.
+That is, if the nodes in the original graph share the same label with the connected CN, then the edge weight will be positive; otherwise, it is negative.
+This operation ensures nodes (with known labels) will be ``attracted'' by the CNs that contain the same label as them and be ``repulsed'' to those CNs with different labels.
+In the later section, we show that this dynamic between nodes helps our model avoid the OSM problem.
+Another benefit of this label-based rewiring between CNs and original nodes is that this operation makes the feature information transaction ``easier'' in the newly rewiring graph, thus naturally mitigating the OSQ problem.
+Lastly, we also quantified the effects of incorporating CNs on the graph curvature and the filtering functions on the graph spectra, which are commonly leveraged as indicators of OSQ \cite{topping2021understanding, fesser2023mitigating} and OSM \cite{di2022graph} problems, respectively. }

-\paragraph{Contributions} First, we introduce the notion of collapsing nodes (CNs) that served as reliable ``gravitational'' sources via GNNs training.
+\paragraph{Contributions} First, we introduce the notion of CNs that served as reliable ``gravitational'' sources via GNNs training.
 We show that guided by the node labeling information, the graph adjacency, expanded by the CNs, makes the propagation of GNNs through both attractive and repulsive forces.
 Second, we theoretically verify that our proposed models can mitigate both OSM and OSQ issues and the heterophily adaption problem.
 We also discuss the spectral property of the CNs rewired graph and show that it is those negative eigenvalues that enhance our models' adaption power to heterophilic graphs.
 Furthermore, we show the impact of CNs via graph curvature and the trade-off relation between OSM and OSQ problems.
 Lastly, we conduct various experiments to demonstrate the effectiveness of our method on both homophilic and heterophilic graphs as well as long-term learning tasks.